Qi Zhu

 3. Graph Representation Learning – Representing objects in heterogenous text-attributed graph with heterogenous learning, and robust to distribution shift.

-I. LLMs with Structured Knowledge
+II.
+LLMs with Structured Knowledge

 • Graph Retrieval Augmented Generation: We propose HYBGRAG, an agentic system for hybrid question answering over semi-structured knowledge bases.
 Unlike prior RAG systems that handle only textual or relational information, HYBGRAG synergizes both through a retriever bank with adaptive module selection and a critic module that provides corrective feedback for iterative refinement.
 This structure-aware approach addresses the lost-in-the-middle phenomenon by precisely routing questions to appropriate retrieval modules and self-correcting extraction errors.

-II.
+III.
 Graph Representation Learning

 My research aims to make graph representation learning adapt to distribution shift and data heterogeneity.